eguinosa/visual-topics/README.md

-# Scientific Documents Retrieval using Topic Models
+# Retrieval of Scientific Documents using Topic Models

 ## Gelin Eguinosa